HYDPublic/301-sql-alwayson-md-ilb-zones/README.md

 3-8 alphanumeric characters.

 ### VM Size
-The name of the type of VM to be deployed to host the SQL AG cluster nodes.
+The name of the type of VM to be deployed to host the SQL VM AG cluster nodes.

 This value must match an exact SQL Azure VM size.
 The Azure VM size names can be found here - https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-general

 Only VM that allows Premium disk are supported in this solution (ie Ensure the VM is marked with an "S" - "Standard_DS3_v2" and *NOT* "Standard_D3_v2")

 ### SQL VM Image
-Select from the dropdown box for the SQL deployment image that you want to deploy.
+The SQL deployment image that you want to deploy onto each of the SQL VM.

+Value must be one of the options in the dropdown list.

 SQL AlwaysOn Availability Groups is supported in the major SQL Editions (Enterprise and Developer).
 Standard Edition has some limitations and will only deploy Basic Availability Groups, and is not a supported deployment within this template.